Hitakashi/Hitbox-Chat-Doc/user.md

 }
 ```

 This is the user list for this channel, divided in the different roles and extra flags.
 Staff members are always listed in `admin`, `isStaff` and `isSubscriber`.
-Ambassadors are listed in `admin` and `isCommunity`
+Ambassadors are listed in `admin` and `isCommunity`. `Guests` contain an integer of the number of unregistered viewers.

 #### User Info